jbcodeforce/jbcodeforce.github.io/docs/fun/puzzles.md

 * Think of the problem with simpler samples.
 * Try to visualization in a matrix or a tree

-Final solution is using sorting the two arrays and walk the matrix from the one of the highest number.
+Final solution is to sort the two arrays and then walk the matrix from the one of the highest number.
 The sort could is in O(n.log(n)) and then go over the matrix will be O(n)

     ```java
     sort(A), sort(B)